Mini Pumpkin Breads

 Mini pumpkin breads are the best food holiday gifts.
 This easy quick bread recipe will make your kitchen smell amazing!

-Dense, moist, and full of warm spices, this recipe is for a truly classic pumpkin bread.
+- Dense, moist, and full of warm spices, this recipe is for a truly classic pumpkin bread.
 No chocolate chips or streusel needed (though I’ve shared those loaves, too).
 It’s wonderful just as it is!
-This is the same pumpkin bread that one of our neighbors would bring over every Christmas.
-We’d slather slices with butter and half the loaf would disappear in minutes.
-I’ve been making this same recipe for decades!
-If you don’t have a tried and true pumpkin bread recipe, make sure to pin this winner!

-Festive Food Gifts – How to Wrap Holiday Breads
+How to Package Holiday Breads for Gifting

 My blogger friend, Julie, shared her Sweet Orange Bread in small, inexpensive ceramic dishes from Michael’s (link in recipe).
 Hers were solid white, but since it’s November, most I spotted were covered with holiday designs.
 Preferring the plainest version available, I picked up a dozen in red, plus one white one with a Santa belt, the least obnoxious of the holiday designs.
-I will try to stock up on the white dishes in the off season.
-A little food-safe cellophane wrap, ribbon, and a gift tag make each one a festive, not to mention, delicious treat!
+I will try to stock up on the white dishes in the off-season.
+A little food-safe cellophane wrap, ribbon, and a gift tag make each one a festive, not to mention, a delicious treat!
 I love splurging on these Felix Doolittle Chef Medallions to affix to my gift tags.

 Quick bread and muffins are super easy to make, but there are a few tips you should know before you start mixing.

-- Make sure to prep your pans so the whole loaf comes out without sticking.
+- Make sure to prep your pans well so the whole loaf comes out without sticking.
 I like using a flour-oil spray like Baker’s Joy, plus putting a greased rectangle of parchment on the bottom of each pan.

-- Have your eggs and any refrigerated ingredients at room temperature before mixing.
+- PRO-Tip: Have your eggs and any refrigerated ingredients at room temperature before mixing.
 They will incorporate more easily if not cold.

 - If you forget, add your eggs to a bowl of hot (not boiling, you don’t want to cook the eggs) water while you get the other ingredients ready.
 That will help take the chill off.